Nicolas Darvas: Investor

 The two books which he read almost every week were The Battle for Investment Survival, by Gerald M. Loeb, published in 1935, and Tape Reading and Market Tactics, by Humphrey Bancroft Neill, published in 1931.

 Darvas invested in a couple of stocks for which the share price had risen.
 The stocks continued to rise and he subsequently sold them at a profit.
 He subsequently came up with an approach and plan for trading stocks from which he received $2,450,000.00 in 18 months, during the 1957–58 bull market, seven years since his first trade.

 From the week ending December 16, 1957, through the week ending July 27, 1959, the S&P 500 rose over 53%.
 Market moves of that size have only happened seven times since 1950, according to Yahoo Finance weekly S&P 500 prices.

 His main source of stock selection was from Barron's.
 The magazine was usually a week-old edition, since he was traveling in his performing dance troupe.
 He would use cables and telegrams to send his buy and sell stop orders to his broker in New York City.
 From now on Darvas would select a stock when it made a good advance on strong volume, with favourable fundamental company research.

-Darvas claimed his method often revealed the signs of insider trading before a company's release of favourable news to the public.
+Darvas claimed his method often revealed signs of insider trading before a company released favorable news to the public.

 His stock selection method was called "BOX theory".
 He considered a stock price wave as a series of boxes.
 When the stock price was confined in a box, he waited.
 He bought when the price rose out of the box.
 He simultaneously set a stop-loss just under this trade price.

 At the age of 39, after accumulating his fortune and also being exposed in Time magazine, Darvas documented his actions in the book, How I Made 2,000,000 in the Stock Market.
 The book describes his "Box System", which he used to buy and sell stocks.

 Author

-Darvas is best-known for his book How I Made $2,000,000 in the Stock Market.
+Darvas is best known for his book, How I Made $2,000,000 in the Stock Market.